Background pattern

 Still's disease

-Ilaris is used in adult, adolescent, and children aged 2 years and older to treat active Still's disease including adult-onset Still's disease (AOSD) and systemic juvenile idiopathic arthritis (sJIA) when other treatments have not worked well.
-Ilaris can be used alone or in combination with methotrexate.
+Ilaris is used in adult, adolescent, and pediatric patients from 2 years of age for the treatment of active Still's disease, including adult-onset Still's disease (AOSD) and systemic juvenile idiopathic arthritis (sJIA) when other treatments have not worked well.
+Ilaris may be used alone or in combination with methotrexate.

-Still's disease that includes AOSD and sJIA is an inflammatory disease that can cause pain, swelling, and inflammation of one or more joints, as well as rash and fever.
-The pro-inflammatory protein IL-1beta plays an important role in the inflammation of Still's disease.
-Ilaris can improve the signs and symptoms of Still's disease by blocking the activity of IL-1beta.
+Still's disease, which includes sJIA and AOSD, is an inflammatory disease that can cause pain, swelling, and inflammation of one or more joints, as well as rash and fever.
+The pro-inflammatory protein IL-1 beta plays an important role in the inflammation of Still's disease.
+Ilaris can improve the signs and symptoms of Still's disease by blocking the activity of IL-1 beta.

 Gouty arthritis